Marius Croitoru

 Marius Marian Croitoru (born 2 October 1980) is a Romanian professional football manager and former player.

 He played as a right winger and possessed a powerful shot and good ball technique.

 Club career

 Croitoru made his professional debut in a second division game for Turistul București.
 In 2000, he moved to Liga I club FCM Bacău.

 After six seasons with FCM Bacău, Croitoru moved to fellow first league club FC Vaslui, where he impressed alongside Viorel Frunză.

 In January 2007, after some impressive displays for Vaslui, he was transferred by Steaua București.
 After only one season, he was loaned to Ceahlăul Piatra Neamț.

 Managerial career

-FC Botoșani
+Botoșani

 In the summer of 2019, although still not in possession of a UEFA Pro Licence, Croitoru was appointed as head coach of Liga I club Botoșani.
 In his third game in charge, he managed a historic 2–0 away win against FCSB.

 FC U Craiova

 On 23 June 2022, Croitoru was appointed as head coach of Liga I club FC U Craiova, agreeing to a two-year contract.
 On 10 October 2022, Croitoru was released of duty from FC U Craiova, after losing 0-1 against Chindia Târgoviște on the same day.